xp44mm/Notebook/ConcurrencyCookbook/01 Concurrency - An Overview.md

 }
 ```

 The Task type was originally introduced for task parallelism, though these days it's also used for asynchronous programming.
-A Task instance—as used in task parallelism—represents some work.
+A `Task` instance—as used in task parallelism—represents some work.
 You can use the `Wait` method to wait for a task to complete, and you can use the `Result` and `Exception` properties to retrieve the results of that work.
-Code using `Task` directly is more complex than code using Parallel, but it can be useful if you don't know the structure of the parallelism until runtime.
+Code using `Task` directly is more complex than code using `Parallel`, but it can be useful if you don't know the structure of the parallelism until runtime.
 With this kind of dynamic parallelism, you don't know how many pieces of work you need to do at the beginning of the processing; you find out as you go along.
 Generally, a dynamic piece of work should start whatever child tasks it needs and then wait for them to complete.
-The Task type has a special flag, `TaskCreationOptions.AttachedToParent`, which you could use for this.
+The `Task` type has a special flag, `TaskCreationOptions.AttachedToParent`, which you could use for this.
 Dynamic parallelism is covered in Recipe 4.4.

 Task parallelism should strive to be independent, just like data parallelism.
 The more independent your delegates can be, the more efficient your program can be.
 Also, if your delegates aren't independent, then they need to be synchronized, and it's harder to write correct code if that code needs synchronization.
 With task parallelism, be especially careful of variables captured in closures.
 Remember that closures capture references (not values), so you can end up with sharing that isn't obvious.